 To the best of our knowledge, this work is the first to analyse experimentally the characteristics of a quantum PDE solver.
+Such a study has already been performed on the HHL algorithm, in~\cite{1505.06552v2}.
 We checked that the practical implementation agrees with the theoretical asymptotic complexities on several quantities of interest such as the total gate count with respect to the number of discretisation points used or the precision, the number of qubits required versus the number of discretisation points used to approximate the solution or precision of the solution when compared to a classical finite-difference solver.
 Finally, we verified that the execution time of the generated quantum circuit on today's accessible quantum hardware was still following the theoretical asymptotic complexities devised for the total gate count.
 Quantum hardware data were extracted from IBM Q chips.

 We show experimentally that it is possible to solve the 1-dimensional wave equation on a quantum computer with a time-complexity that grows as \bigO{N_d^{3/2}\log\left(N_d\right)^2} where $N_d$ is the number of discretisation points used to approximate the solution.
-But even if the asymptotic scaling is better than classical algorithms, we found out that the constants hidden in the big-O notation were huge enough to make the solver less performant than classical solvers for reasonable discretisation sizes.
+But even if the asymptotic scaling is better than classical algorithms, we found out that the constants hidden in the big-O notation were huge enough to make the solver less efficient than classical solvers for reasonable discretisation sizes.